faadias/ezdb/README.md

 Here is a list of other useful methods the _database_ object offers:

-	database.name();				//Retrieves the database name: _MyFirstDatabase_
+	database.name();                //Retrieves the database name: "MyFirstDatabase"
 	database.version();             //Retrieves the database version: 1
-	database.tables();				//Retrieves an array with the names of all this database's tables: ["person","email"] database.table("tableName");	//Retrieves a Table object for querying, inserting, removing and updating purposes (see the topics below for usage examples) database.close();				//Immediately closes this database, allowing you to update or drop it; while closed, it is not possible to use the database for querying etc database.isClosed();			//Tells whether this database is closed or not; another way to test this is by calling 'ezdb.isClosed("databaseName")' database.drop();				//Drops the entire database; this is only possible if the database is closed.
-Example: database.close().drop().
+	database.tables();              //Retrieves an array with the names of all this
+	                                //database's tables: ["person","email"]
+	database.table("tableName");    //Retrieves a Table object for querying, inserting,
+	                                //removing and updating purposes (see the topics
+					//below for usage examples)
+	database.close();               //Immediately closes this database, allowing you to
+	                                //update or drop it; while closed, it is not possible
+					//to use the database for querying etc database.isClosed();            //Tells whether this database is closed or not;
+	                                //another way to test this is by calling
+					//ezdb.isClosed("databaseName")
+	database.drop();                //Drops the entire database; this is only possible
+	                                //if the database is closed.
+					//Example: database.close().drop().

 OK, now that we know how to handle our database, how about inserting some data into our tables?